 Adult learners can earn the credits needed for a high school diploma by completing courses through an online program developed by Jefferson County Public Schools.
 It partners with both public and private schools to provide learners who need a flexible scheduling option or who cannot attend a traditional school with the opportunity to complete courses at their own pace.
 Kentucky students can also use this program to earn college credit.

 Information on this program can be found online.
 The first step is for students to contact their counselor and obtain the necessary enrollment forms.
 During enrollment, a student will be expected to work on courses at home.
 A course must be completed within 120 days.

 The National External Diploma Program

-The National External Diploma Program website describes the program and the competencies (www2.casas.org).
-The program consists of two phases.
-The first is a diagnostic test of basic reading, writing, math skills and life experiences.
-Following the diagnostic testing, the adult learner will then be given an assessment using real life skill sets that have core competencies embedded in them.
-If an applicant to this program passes the assessment phase, they are awarded a high school diploma.
+The National External Diploma Program website describes the program and the competencies (www.casas.org).
+The program evaluates reading, writing, math, and real-life skill sets for workforce readiness.
+If an applicant to this program passes their assessments, they are awarded a high school diploma.